mmasudurrah/mmasudurrah.github.io/_news/announcement_14.md

 icon: fa fa-file-alt
 ---

-Awarded a <span style="color:red"><strong>grant</strong></span> through the **Health of the Forces Pilot Funding Program (Purdue University)** for our project  *“Accelerated Expertise: AI-Powered Diagnostic Pathways for Rapid Clinical Mastery of Burns,”* in collaboration with **Dr. Juan Wachs** (Industrial Engineering) and **Dr. Aniket Bera** (Computer Science).
+✨ Awarded a **grant** through the **Health of the Forces Pilot Funding Program (Purdue University)** for our project  *“Accelerated Expertise: AI-Powered Diagnostic Pathways for Rapid Clinical Mastery of Burns,”* in collaboration with Dr. Juan Wachs (Industrial Engineering) and Dr. Aniket Bera (Computer Science).
 This project aims to enhance acute care and long-term outcomes for burn-injured service members using AI-powered diagnostic tools.
 Excited to continue working at the intersection of AI and burn care!